Iraq's Leading Fintech 'Qi Card' And 'Ant International' Launch Superqi App With Digital Banking Capabilities

-(MENAFN- Mid-East Info) (Dubai, United Arab Emirates): - Qi Card, a leading player in Iraq's fintech sector, has unveiled its groundbreaking third-generation app, SuperQi, in collaboration with Ant International, powers the future of global commerce with digital innovation headquartered in Singapore.
+(MENAFN- Mid-East Info) Qi Card, a leading player in Iraq's fintech sector, has unveiled its groundbreaking third-generation app, SuperQi, in collaboration with Ant International, powers the future of global commerce with digital innovation headquartered in Singapore.

 Powered by Alipay+ Wallet Tech solutions, SuperQi integrates a digital lifestyle super app with a fully functional digital bank, bringing a new era of financial